-Reaching the ninth review under our three-year economic reform program, we continue to make significant progress with our economic policies.
-Risks present at the beginning of the program have greatly receded as we have reduced our budget deficit and rebuilt our foreign exchange buffers.
-Alongside, we have rationalized untargeted energy subsidies, while significantly expanding coverage under the Benazir Income Support Program (BISP) to protect the most vulnerable segments of society.
+Moving into the last phase of our three-year economic reform program, we have continued to make significant progress in strengthening macroeconomic stability.
+Risks present at the beginning of the program have greatly receded as we have reduced fiscal imbalances and strengthened external buffers.
+Alongside, we have improved our monetary policy framework and central bank autonomy, reduced tax concessions and exemptions, strengthened our tax administration, rationalized untargeted energy subsidies, and significantly strengthened our social safety nets to protect the most vulnerable segments of society.
+Despite some setbacks in our privatization agenda, we have also set in motion key structural reforms that will help put in place preconditions for higher and more inclusive growth.

-Looking ahead, we remain strongly committed to achieving the remaining objectives of the program.
-In this context, we focus on reinforcing and building on our recent macroeconomic stability gains, and on advancing further structural reforms to achieve higher, sustainable, and inclusive economic growth.
+Looking ahead, we remain strongly committed to achieving the program's objectives.
+In this context, we focus on reinforcing and building on our recent macroeconomic stability gains, and on advancing further in our structural reform agenda.
 A major goal in this regard is to continue to widen the tax net to generate the necessary resources for higher infrastructure and social spending while strengthening public finances.
-In addition, we are addressing the circular debt issue in the power sector, continuing to build foreign exchange reserves buffers to bolster resilience in the face of external shocks, advancing in the implementation of our plans for privatization and restructuring of public enterprises, and creating suitable conditions for higher investment and exports by improving competitiveness and the business climate.
+In addition, we are strengthening the performance of the power sector.
+We are committed to overcome the recent obstacles and advance with privatization and restructuring of public enterprises.
+The decline in exports and the need to promote private investment call for accelerating competitiveness and business climate reforms.
 The actions described in the attached Memorandum of Economic and Financial Policies (MEFP) are consistent with this strategy.

-While our performance on the ninth review has been broadly satisfactory, we have encountered some difficulties:
+Our performance on the tenth review has been satisfactory: